altmp/altv-types/docs/articles/understanding-events.md

 ## Client to Server

-The client may only emit data to the server-side with emitServer.
+The client may only emit data to the server-side with `emitServer`.
-The server-side onServer event will automatically receive a Player in their event handler.
+The server-side `onServer` event handlers will automatically receive the player that sent the event as the first argument.

 **Client Side**